 Before attempting to draft the dissemination, communication and stakeholder's engagement strategy, it is important to have a clear picture of the basic definitions from which the development will start and the approach that it should follow.
-The PARITY Dissemination and Communication Plan (DCP), will be in a processes of constant development, being updated every 6 months throughout the project duration, while it is important to be constantly monitored re-evaluated and in case needed readopted, with the scope to fulfill the defined Key Performance Indicators (KPI's).
-This procedure is presented in the following Figure 4.
+The PARITY Dissemination and Communication Plan (DCP), will be in a process of constant development, being updated every 6 months throughout the project duration, while it is important to be constantly monitored, re-evaluated and - if needed - readopted.
+With the scope to fulfill the defined Key Performance Indicators (KPI's), this procedure is presented in Figure 4.

-Figure 4: The PARITY DCP constant development procedure
+Figure 4.
+The PARITY DCP constant development procedure.

 Another important aspect that needs to be distinct before the deployment of the project's DCP, is the difference between the definitions of communication and dissemination.
-This clear distinction of those two terms is of a special importance for the success of any DCP, as several strategic elements and relative actions are influenced by this difference.
+A clear distinction of these two terms is of special importance for the success of any DCP, as several strategic elements and relative actions are influenced by this difference.